rinusser/CodeSnifferUtils/FEATURES.md

 * immediately follow a previous `<?php` opening tag or a `declare` statement, or
 * be preceded by 1 empty line after a file's docblock, or
 * be preceded by 0-1 empty lines after one-line comments (`//`)

+Example 1:

+    <?php
+    namespace X;   //no empty line between this and opening PHP tag above

+Example 2:

+    <?php
+    /**
+     * this is the file's docblock
+     */

+    namespace X;   //1 empty line between above docblock and namespace declaration

 ### ClassSniff